Biden, introducing health teams, vows 100 mln COVID-19 vaccinations in first 100 days

 Biden, who formally introduced his public health team on Tuesday, also announced he would nominate retired Army General Lloyd Austin as the country's first Black defense secretary.

-He also picked U.S. Representative Marcia Fudge of Ohio to be the first Black woman to lead the Housing and Urban Development Department, and Tom Vilsack, the former agriculture secretary, to fill the same role again, according to news reports on Tuesday.
+He also picked U.S. Representative Marcia Fudge of Ohio to lead the Housing and Urban Development Department, and Tom Vilsack, the former agriculture secretary, to fill the same role again, according to news reports on Tuesday.

 At a briefing in Wilmington, Delaware, Biden said he needed Congress to fully fund delivering vaccines to all corners of the United States.
 Getting children back to school will be a national priority in the first 100 days, Biden said.